Jose-MPM/Notes/Courses/English Vi/English VI.md

 The Passive Voice is used in English when **the person or thing that is receiving(que recibe) the action is more important** than the person or thing that is performing the action.

+* uses:
+	1. It is used when the person/thing performing the action is unimportant or unknown.
+		- e.g. Our car was stolen last night.
+	2. It is used when it is obvious who/what is performing the action.
+ 		- Cameron was sacked last week.
+	3. It is used to describe factual information, especially when describing a process.
+		- The lasagna is baked in an oven for 35 minutes at 250 degrees Celsius.
+	4. It is used in news reports and to give instructions.
+		- Five people were arrested at a nightclub last night.

 * Present
 	- am.is.are + past participle
 		- (+) Police Officer are protected by bullet-proof vest